 The COE Early Learning Center is committed to providing the best possible learning experiences for young children by meeting national standards of quality in the UWG preschool program.
 The Pre-K program is accredited by the National Association for the Education for Young Children (NAEYC).
 The teachers and staff work in partnership with the Early Learning Center’s research lab toward implementing evidence-informed practices in a laboratory school model.

 The preschool program is for children who are residents of Georgia and are four years of age on or before September 1.
+Half of the program’s spots are reserved for UWG Faculty, Staff, and Students.
+The remainder are available to the community.
 The program is regulated under guidelines set by Bright from the Start , a division of the Georgia Department of Early Care and Learning.
 UWG Pre-K operates on a regular school system calendar for the length of a typical school day.
 A lottery system is used to form class rosters.

 Why Choose the UWG Pre-K for your child?

-- The UWG Pre-K will continue to operate a traditional (e.g., face-to-face) model.
-A current health and safety protocol for the UWG Pre-K has been developed to respond to the COVID-19 pandemic.
-The guidelines in the protocol are consistent with the Center for Disease Control (CDC) and Bright from the Start.
-Additional health and safety measures that are recommended by the National Association for the Education of Young Children (NAEYC) were also considered.
+- The UWG Pre-K will operate a traditional (e.g., face-to-face) model.
+Current health and safety protocols are consistent with the Center for Disease Control (CDC) and Bright from the Start.
+Additional health and safety measures that are recommended by the National Association for the Education of Young Children were also considered.

 Spots are open for preschool students who turn 4 by September 1, 2022 - Complete the Application materials below.